hunts in the lowland lake shallows

 Main Threats

-Habitat loss from wetland drainage and stream modification is the primary threat.
+Habitat loss from wetland drainage and stream modification is primary threat.
 Water pollution and sedimentation also impact populations.
-Predation by introduced trout and perch remains a significant issue.
+Predation by introduced trout and perch significant.

 Population

 At Risk - Declining.
-Once common in the lakes and rivers of the North Island.
-Populations have been hammered by drainage of wetlands, pollution and predation by introduced trout and perch.
+Once common in lakes and rivers of North Island.
+Populations hammered by drainage of wetlands pollution and predation by introduced trout and perch.

 Conservation Status